cadtexas/fa17-cplusplus/README.md

  - Juan Trejo
  - Miguel Obregon

-See the syllabus for more information
+See the syllabus for more information.